jaraco/jaraco.mongodb/README.rst

       --resume-file FILENAME
                             Read from and write to this file the last processed timestamp.
-      -s SECONDS, --seconds SECONDS
-                            Seconds in the past to query.
-Overrides any value indicated by a resume file.
-Deprecated, use window instead.
       -l LOG_LEVEL, --log-level LOG_LEVEL
                             Set log level (DEBUG, INFO, WARNING, ERROR)